Skip to content

 • Confirm published ports match firewall and NAT rules.

-• Confirm the page works over HTTPS.
+• Confirm the API (and any dashboard) works over HTTPS.

 • Confirm users have a clear contact or support path.